-Good news - the first step is nice and simple.
+Good news – the first step is quick and simple.

 Just pull out a tape measure and figure out the size of your room.
-It’s a good idea to measure any oddities in the room too, like a dormer bump-out.
+It’s a good idea to measure any oddities in the room too, like a dormer bump-out or window seat.
 We also suggest measuring a few important parts of the room like window and closet size.

 You’re really just getting a feel for the room and what you can fit inside of it.
-After all, having an overly crowded room makes a visual mess, and an empty room has no coziness or character.
+After all, an overly crowded room creates a cluttery visual mess, and an empty room has no character or warmth.

 2 – Define Your Priorities By Asking These Questions

 Part of what makes designing a bedroom difficult is that you often want to meet so many different goals You usually cannot accomplish all of them!

 - How do you want your bedroom to feel when you walk in?
 Create a list of adjectives that guide your decisions such as warm, cozy, classy, modern, sophisticated, welcoming, soft, colorful etc.

 - What are your functional needs?
-In other words, what are the non-negotiables - things your bedroom needs as a necessity?
+In other words, what are the non-negotiables – things you absolutely need in your bedroom?

 - What from your current bedroom do you want to keep, and what do you want to get rid of?